Badminton Calories Burned Calculator

 How does body weight affect calories burned during badminton?

 Body weight significantly impacts calorie burn during badminton.
-A 120-lb person burns about 150 calories in 30 minutes, while a 250-lb person burns approximately 312 calories in the same time.
+At the selected MET value of 5.5, a 120-lb person burns about 157 calories in 30 minutes, while a 250-lb person burns approximately 327 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does badminton work?